 Here’s where Etsy comes in handy for nursery decor ideas.
 On Etsy there are tons of great stores with some good deals and possibilities for customization.
 Also, when you shop from one seller, it’s easier to stick with a particular vibe for your room.

 With so many styles to choose from, I found it important to incorporate quotes, images, and sayings that held personal meaning to me, that I would one day want to share with my child!

 A particular Etsy store that I loved is called The Print Annex.
 This seller creates beautiful nursery art and offers great deals such as buy one print, get one free!
 I purchased a Dr. Seuss themed “Oh the Places You’ll Go” print and a Beatles themed “Here Comes the Sun” print.

 For a simple way to fill-up space, try buying three to four similar prints and hanging them side by side one another on the accent wall you created.
-What a way to make that color pop, while bringing attention to your choice in pictures!
+What a way to make that color pop, while bringing attention to your choice of pictures!

 For my walls, I stuck with larger prints, typically ordering 8 x 10s and larger, then later went back for smaller prints where needed.

 One issue I need to warn you about when buying prints are that you do have to find frames for them.
 The frames you want can be tricky to locate and really start to add up, depending on the number of pictures you are using.

 I purchased frames from Walmart, Target, and Get Smart Products.
 After scouring different websites, these three retailers had the best prices.
 If you purchase from Get Smart Products, they offer quantity discounts, which is helpful if you are creating a collage!
 Here are the ones I ordered.

 4. Use Your Baby’s Books As Decor